-Alejandra Danielson Castillo serves as the manager of global trade for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
-In this capacity, Danielson Castillo provides trade servicing expertise to the Council, strengthens the Council’s relationships with U.S. and global traders and furthering the export marketing interests of U.S. feed grains and co-products.
+Alejandra Danielson Castillo serves as the regional director for South Asia for the U.S. Grains Council, a non-profit organization that promotes the use of U.S. barley, corn, sorghum and related products worldwide.
+In this capacity, Danielson Castillo evaluates, plans, coordinates, implements and manages the Council’s market development programs in the South Asia region which includes India, Pakistan, Bangladesh, Sri Lanka and Nepal.

-Prior to the Council, Danielson Castillo worked in trade execution with Cargill focused on trade risk management and vessel logistics for cotton, grains and oilseeds.
-Danielson Castillo also gained experience as an international freight forwarder prior to entering into trade execution.
-Before joining Cargill, she worked as a project manager for the Mayo Clinic and an associate admissions director for St. Catherine University.
+Prior to the Council, Danielson Castillo worked in trade execution with Cargill focused on trade risk management as well as vessel and container logistics for cotton, grains and oilseeds.
+Danielson Castillo also gained experience as an international freight forwarder prior to entering trade execution.
+Before joining Cargill, she worked as a project manager for the Mayo Clinic and an associate director of admissions for St. Catherine University.

 Danielson Castillo holds a bachelor’s degree in political science and a master’s degree in strategic management and organizational leadership, both from St. Catherine University.

 About The U.S. Grains Council

 The U.S. Grains Council develops export markets for U.S. barley, corn, sorghum and related products including distiller’s dried grains with solubles (DDGS) and ethanol.
 With full-time presence in 28 locations, the Council operates programs in more than 50 countries and the European Union.
 The Council believes exports are vital to global economic development and to U.S. agriculture’s profitability.
 Detailed information about the Council and its programs is online at www.grains.org.